Gerald Edelman: Later career

 Edelman founded and directed The Neurosciences Institute, a nonprofit research center in San Diego that between 1993 and 2012 studied the biological bases of higher brain function in humans.
 He served on the scientific board of the World Knowledge Dialogue project.

 Edelman was a member of the USA Science and Engineering Festival's advisory board.

 Personal

 Edelman married Maxine M. Morrison in 1950.
 They have two sons, Eric, a visual artist in New York City, and David, an adjunct professor of neuroscience at University of San Diego.
 Their daughter, Judith Edelman, is a bluegrass musician, recording artist, and writer.
 Some observers have noted that a character in Richard Powers' The Echo Maker may be a nod to Edelman.

 Health and death

-Later in his life, he had prostate cancer and Parkinson's disease.
+Later in his life, he developed prostate cancer and Parkinson's disease.
 Edelman died on May 17, 2014, in La Jolla, California, aged 84.